freeCodeCamp/classroom/README.md

 ### Prepare the database

 This project uses a [PostgreSQL](https://www.postgresql.org/) database.
-You should follow the instructions in the linked documenation to set it up for your system.
+You should follow the instructions in the linked documentation to set it up for your system.
 Alternatively, you can use the below commands for a docker-based setup on likes of Linux or macOS, if you have docker installed.

 <details>